saoirse-defi/CI-MS3-hashboard/README.md

 As the application began to take shape with all major components in place, the user testing could commence.
 This was done by reviewing each component line by line to ensure that the code works as intended.
 If an edit was to be made, the developer made sure to the changes were reflected correctly on the frontend.

 ### User Stories Testing

 1. This application satisfies the needs of the user by:
-    * Having a clean UI, based on the princibles of material design.
+    * Having a clean UI, based on the principles of material design.
-    * Ensuring that all text on the website is leigible at a quick glance.
+    * Ensuring that all text on the website is legible at a quick glance.
-    * Being designed in an efficent manner, compressing data wherever possible.
+    * Being designed efficiently, compressing data wherever possible.

 2. Advertiser needs are satisfied by this project as:
-    * The site's content is advertiser-friendly and non-controvertial.
+    * The site's content is advertiser-friendly and noncontroversial.
     * The web application is designed to maintain users attention by providing value.
     * The application is efficiently designed.

+3. The needs of a business user are satisfied by this application because:
+    * Currently there is no set upper limit to the number of API requests that can be made.

 ### Application Testing